aledberg/outbreaks/README.md

 The code is organized in a set of R-scripts as follows:

-* main.R:  Contains the code to read data into R and calls a number of other scripts where estimation and plotting are done
+* main.R:  Contains the code to read data into R and calls a number of other scripts where plotting and tabulation is done

-* estimateRates.R: Code to estimate hazard rates for all the cohorts

 * figure1.R: Generate figure 1 in the manuscript

 * figure2.R: Generate figure 2 in the manuscript

-* figure3.R: Generate figure 3 in the manuscript

-* figure4.R: Generate figure 4 in the manuscript
+* table1.R:

 **Example:**

-To generate the figures do the following:
+To generate the figures and table from the manuscript do the following:

-* clone the repository (git clone https://github.com/aledberg/seasons)
+* clone the repository (git clone https://github.com/aledberg/outbreaks)

 * start R in the cloned directory